 As Russia scandal subplots goes, they don't come stranger than the relationship between Deutsche Bank and Donald Trump, a long-term love affair that has now caught the attention of Special Counsel Robert Mueller.

-The German-owned bank was fined $600 million by U.S. and British regulators 10 days after Trump's inauguration for laundering billions of dollars from 2010 to 2014 in a scheme known as the "Global Laundromat" run by Russian criminals with ties Trump's favorite authoritarian, Vladimir Putin.
+The German-owned bank was fined $600 million by U.S. and British regulators 10 days after Trump's inauguration for laundering billions of dollars from 2010 to 2014 in a scheme known as the "Global Laundromat," which was run by Russian criminals with ties Trump's favorite authoritarian, Vladimir Putin.

 The money -- some six thousand transactions in all -- flowed from Deutsche Bank in Moscow to Deutsche Bank in London and then on to Deutsche Bank in New York, where it was invested in Manhattan real estate.